Historical Databases

-Students of historical climatology face a simple reality: many of the historical sources available to us mention weather in some way, but these references are often nestled within a huge volume of information that is difficult, if not impossible, to decipher.
-Fortunately for scholars of climates past, in recent years well-funded initiatives have transcribed, quantified, and digitalized some of these sources.
-Some of the most important databases are listed below, with descriptions largely taken from the linked websites.
-If you have any suggestions for links to additional resources don't hesitate to contact me.
+Many of the historical sources available to climate historians mention weather in some way, but these references are often buried in a huge volume of information that is difficult, if not impossible, to decipher.
+Fortunately for scholars of climates past, in recent years well-funded initiatives have transcribed, quantified, and digitalized either: a) historical observations, or b) historical activities that must have been strongly influenced by weather.

 Climatological Database for the World's Oceans

-Institute for Ocean Technology's (Canadian) Ice database
+Institute for Ocean Technology Ice Database

 1. Newfoundland Ice Extent.
 Contains reconstructed ice charts for the ice months January to April from 1810 to 1958 for ice conditions off the east coast of Newfoundland and the Grand Banks.
 It also contains the original ice reports from which the charts were drawn, along with data tables of the latitude and longitude of iceberg and sea ice sightings and the estimated ice edge.